grodansparadis/vscpl1drv-socketcan/README.md

 ## Configuration string

-All level I drivers are configured using a semicolon separated configuration string.
+All level I drivers are configured using a driver specific semicolon separated configuration string.

 ```
 interface[;mask;filter]